 Mt Erciyes and a ballon.
 We could not see Mt Erciyes on the ground due to

-clouds, so it was nice to see the peak on the ballon ride.
+clouds, so it was nice to see the peak on the balloon ride.

 Many mountain ranges in central Türkiye.